-- 55. (1) An emergency protection order shall have effect for such period not exceeding eight days as may be specified in the order. - (2) Where- - (a) the court making an emergency protection order would, but for this subsection, specify a period of eight days as the period for which the order is to have effect; but - (b) the last of those eight days is Christmas Day, Good Friday, a public holiday or a Sunday, the court may specify a period which ends at noon on the first later day which is not such a day.
+55. (1) An emergency protection order has effect for a period not exceeding 8 days specified in the order.

+- (2) If- - (a) the court making an emergency protection order would, but for this subsection, specify a period of 8 days as the period for which the order is to have effect; but - (b) the last of those 8 days is Christmas Day, Good Friday, a public holiday or a Sunday, the court may specify a period which ends at noon on the first later day which is not such a day.

-- (3) Where an emergency protection order is made on an application under section 56(6), the period of eight days mentioned in subsection (1) shall begin with the first day on which the child was taken into police protection under section 56. - (4) The Department may, while an emergency protection order has effect, apply to the court for the period during which the order is to have effect to be extended; and on such an application the court may extend that period for such period, not exceeding seven days, as it thinks fit, but- - (a) the court may do so only if it has reasonable cause to believe that the child concerned will suffer, or be likely to suffer, significant harm if the order is not extended; and - (b) an emergency protection order shall not be extended more than once. - (5) Regardless of any enactment or rule of law that would otherwise prevent it from doing so, a court hearing an application for or with respect to an emergency protection order may take account of- - (a) any statement contained in any report made to the court in the course of, or in connection with, the hearing; or - (b) any evidence given during the hearing, which is, in the opinion of the court, relevant to the application. - (6) Any of the following may apply to the Magistrates' Court for an emergency protection order to be revoked- - (a) the child concerned; - (b) any parent of his; - (c) any person who is not a parent of his but who has parental responsibility for him; or - (d) any person with whom he was living immediately before the making of the order, but no such application shall be heard by the court before the expiry of the period of 72 hours beginning with the making of the order. - (7) No appeal may be made against the making of, or refusal to make, an emergency protection order or against any direction given by the court in connection with such an order, except-
+- (3) If an emergency protection order is made on an application under section 56(6), the period of 8 days mentioned in subsection (1) begins with the first day on which the child was taken into police protection under section 56. - (4) The Department may, while an emergency protection order has effect, apply to the court for the period during which the order is to have effect to be extended; and on such an application the court may extend that period for a period, not exceeding 7 days, as it thinks fit, but- - (a) the court may do so only if it has reasonable cause to believe that the child concerned will suffer, or be likely to suffer, significant harm if the order is not extended; and - (b) an emergency protection order must not be extended more than once. - (5) Regardless of any enactment or rule of law that would otherwise prevent it from doing so, a court hearing an application for or with respect to an emergency protection order may take account of- - (a) any statement contained in any report made to the court in the course of, or in connection with, the hearing; or - (b) any evidence given during the hearing, which is, in the opinion of the court, relevant to the application. - (6) Any of the following may apply to the Magistrates' Court for an emergency protection order to be revoked- - (a) the child concerned; - (b) any parent of the child; - (c) any person who is not a parent of the child but who has parental responsibility for him or her; or - (d) any person with whom the child was living immediately before the making of the order, but no such application may be heard by the court before the expiry of the period of 72 hours beginning with the making of the order.

-- (a) where the person who would otherwise be entitled to apply for the order to be revoked was given notice (in accordance with rules of court) of the hearing at which the order was made, and was present at that hearing; or - (b) in the case of an order the effective period of which has been extended under subsection (4). - (8) A court making an emergency protection order may direct that an officer of the Department, in exercising any powers by virtue of the order, be accompanied by a registered medical practitioner, if he chooses.
+- (7) No appeal may be made against the making of, or refusal to make, an emergency protection order or against any direction given by the court in connection with such an order, except- - (a) if the person who would otherwise be entitled to apply for the order to be revoked was given notice (in accordance with rules of court) of the hearing at which the order was made, and was present at that hearing; or - (b) in the case of an order the effective period of which has been extended under subsection (4).

+(8) A court making an emergency protection order may direct that an officer of the Department, in exercising any powers by virtue of the order, be accompanied by a medical practitioner, if he or she chooses.